jkempf42/kube-volttron/cluster-config/README.md

 #### Configure the second interface

-Click on the *Adaptor 2* tab then click the check box marked *Enable Network Adaptor*.
+On the gateway node, click on the *Adaptor 2* tab then click the check box marked *Enable Network Adaptor*.
 Select the *Bridged Adaptor* for the network type.
 Click on the *Advanced* arrow and make sure the *Cable Connected* checkbox is checked.
+The central node doesn't need a second interface.

 #### Save the configuration